zaneveld/uwb_hyak_resources/README.md

 Login:
 ssh [netid]@klone.hyak.uw.edu

-copy file to server from local directory:
+copy file to server from local directory (with large files, I got better speeds by using wget to grab files from the web rather than transferring from local.
+UW network was also faster than home wifi (by an order of magnitude)):
 scp [source filepath] [destination directory]
 scp /mnt/c/Users/Dylan/Documents/zaneveld/klone/gcmp/procedure/denoise.py /gscratch/zaneveld/sonettd/gcmp/procedure